Porskrog/Book-Project-The-Broken-Compass/manuscript/part2/Chapter-6-respect.md

-# Respect: The Virtue You Lose by Trying to Earn
+# Chapter 6: Respect - The Virtue You Lose by Trying to Earn

 Think you're respectful because you say "please" and "thank you"?
 Congratulations, you've mastered kindergarten-level ethics.
 Real respect, the kind that forms the bedrock of true leadership, isn't about politeness.
 It's about having the guts to be honest when it hurts.